Brendan Galloway: Plymouth Argyle

 On 21 July 2021, after playing in several trial games in pre-season during the summer of 2021, Galloway joined Plymouth Argyle on a short-term contract until January 2022.
 On 14 August, Galloway made his league debut playing the full 90 minutes of a 1–0 win over Gillingham.
+He incurred an injury in October 2021 which ruled him out for the rest of the season but played sufficiently in the 2022-23 season to trigger an extension to his contract.
+In May 2024, Galloway signed a new two-year contract.

 International career

 Galloway is eligible to play for Zimbabwe or England.
 He was named in the England U-17 squad for the Nordic Under-17 Football Championship in 2012 by Kenny Swain.
 His first match for England was against the Faroe Islands in August 2012.

 He represented England in the 2014 UEFA Under-19 Championship qualifying campaign.

 In 2016, Zimbabwe approached Galloway to play for them in the 2017 African Cup of Nations but Galloway chose to remain part of the England U21 set up.
 He formally represented Zimbabwe in a 1–0 2022 FIFA World Cup qualification loss to Ghana on 12 October 2021.
-During that match he played as a center back partnering Alec Mudimu, and Ghana struggled to break that defence.
+During that match he played as a centre back, partnering Alec Mudimu, and Ghana struggled to break that defence.